 Additionally, the charters of certain of the board's committees assign oversight responsibility for particular areas of risk.
 For example, our audit committee oversees management of risks related to accounting, auditing and financial reporting and maintaining effective internal controls for financial reporting.
-Our nominating committee oversees risk associated with our corporate governance and legal, regulatory and compliance risks.
+Our nominating committee oversees risk associated with our corporate governance and legal and regulatory and other nonfinancial compliance activities.
 Our compensation committee oversees the risk related to our executive compensation plans and arrangements.
 Our investment committee oversees the risks related to managing our investment portfolio.
 All of these risks are discussed with the entire board in the ordinary course of the chairperson's report of committee activities at regular board meetings.